-Aetna's QM Program uses an integrated and collaborative approach, involving our senior management team, functional areas within the organization, and committees from the Board of Directors to the Enrollee Advisory Committee.
+Our QM Program uses an integrated and collaborative approach, involving our senior management team, functional areas within the organization, and committees from the Board of Directors to the Enrollee Advisory Committee.
 This structure allows enrollees and providers to offer input into our quality improvement activities.
 Our Chief Medical Officer (CMO) oversees the QM program.
 The CMO is supported in this effort by our QM Department and the Quality Management Oversight Committee (QMOC) and subcommittees.

-The QMOC's primary purpose is to integrate quality management and performance improvement activities throughout Aetna and our provider network.
+The QMOC's primary purpose is to integrate quality management and performance improvement activities throughout the health plan and the provider network.
 The committee is designated to provide executive oversight of the QAPI program and make recommendations to the Board of Directors about our quality management and performance improvement activities and to work to make sure the QAPI is integrated throughout the organization, and among departments, delegated organizations, and network providers.
 Major functions of the QMOC Committee include:

-- Oversight and confirmation quality activities are designed to improve the quality of care and services provided to enrollees. - Review and evaluation of quality improvement activities results. - Review and approval of studies, standards, clinical guidelines, trends in quality and utilization management indicators and satisfaction surveys. - Advise and recommendations to improve the Aetna Better Health Premier Plan. - Review and evaluation of company-wide performance monitoring activities, including care management, customer service, credentialing, claims, grievance and appeals, prevention and wellness, Provider Relations, and quality and utilization management.
+- 2 Confirm that quality activities are designed to improve the quality of care and services provided to enrollees. - 2 Review and evaluate the results of quality improvement activities. - Review and approve studies, standards, clinical guidelines, trends in quality and utilization management indicators and satisfaction surveys. - 2 Advise and make recommendations to improve the health plan. - Review and evaluate company-wide performance monitoring activities, including care management, customer service, credentialing, claims, grievance and appeals, prevention and wellness, Provider Relations, and quality and utilization management.

-Additional committees such as Service Improvement, Credentialing and Performance, Appeals/Grievance, and Quality Management/ Utilization Management further support our QAPI Program.
-We encourage provider participation on key clinical oversight committees.
-Providers may contact the Chief Medical Officer (CMO) or inform their Provider Experience Representative if they are interested in participation opportunities.
+Additional committees such as Service Improvement, Credentialing and Performance, Appeals/Grievance, and Quality Assurance and Utilization Management further support our QAPI Program.
+We encourage provider participation on key medical committees.
+Providers may contact the Chief Medical Officer (CMO) or inform their Provider Relations Representative if they wish to participate.

 Our QM staff develops and implements an annual work plan, which specifies projected QM activities.
-Based on the work plan, an annual QM Program evaluation is conducted, which assesses the impact and effectiveness of QM activities.
+Based on the work plan, we conduct an annual QM Program evaluation, which assesses the impact and effectiveness of QM activities.

-The QM Department is an integral part of Aetna.
-The focus of our QM staff is to review and trend services and procedures for compliance with nationally recognized standards; and recommend and promote improvements in the delivery of care and service to our enrollees.
+Our QM Department is an integral part of the health plan.
+The focus of our QM staff is to review and trend services and procedures for compliance with nationally recognized standards, and recommend and promote improvements in the delivery of care and service to our enrollees.
 Our QM and Medical Management (MM) Departments maintain ongoing coordination and collaboration regarding quality initiatives, care management, and disease management activities involving the care of our enrollees.

-Aetna Better Health of Michigan's QM activities include, however are not limited to, medical record reviews, site reviews, peer reviews, satisfaction surveys, performance improvement projects, and provider profiling.
-Utilizing these tools, Aetna, in collaboration with our network providers, is able to monitor and reassess the quality of services provided to our enrollees.
-Providers are obligated to support and meet Aetna's QAPI and Utilization Management program standards.
+Aetna Better Health of Michigan's QM activities include, but are not limited to, medical record reviews, site reviews, peer reviews, satisfaction surveys, performance improvement projects, and provider profiling.
+Utilizing these tools, Aetna Better Health of Michigan, in collaboration with providers, is able to monitor and reassess the quality of services provided to our enrollees.
+Providers are obligated to support and meet Aetna Better Health of Michigan's QAPI and Utilization Management program standards.